 2) Two hot tamales

 Our next celebrity chef was actually two celebrities.
-I was stoked to find that we’d be going to Border Grill, located in Mandalay Bay.
-This restaurant is run by the notorious Two Hot Tamales: Mary Sue Milliken and Susan Feniger.
+I was stoked to find that we’d be going to a restaurant run by the notorious Two Hot Tamales: Mary Sue Milliken and Susan Feniger.
 I was so excited because I grew up watching them on the Food Network.

 There weren’t as many female chefs on television back then.
-Watching them made me feel like I could have a career in food someday.
+Watching them made me feel like I could have a career in food someday, which I do.
 (Although I guess I ended up having a career eating food instead of making it.
 Which is even better!
 Thanks, Two Hot Tamales!)

 We started the day in the United Kingdom, and then we’d moved to Latin America.
-Now it was time to head to the South with Yardbird.
+Now it was time to head to the South.
 As the daughter of two Southerners, I should have been surprised to find an award-winning Southern restaurant out here in the desert.
 But I’d been in Las Vegas long enough not to be surprised by anything, including wine in somebody’s purse.

 Our snack here was the fried green tomato BLT.
 It’s served with pork belly, which means it’s fancy.
 Also, there was a healthy schmear of one of my VERY FAVORITE Southern food of all time: pimento cheese.
 (Pronounce it “pimenno”.)
 There are other Southern foods, like grits or barbecue, that I love more, but pimento cheese is very hard to get up north.

 Now, what’s a trip to Vegas without a little luxury shopping?
 Maybe I can’t afford to buy luxury bags, shoes, jewelry, etc… But I certainly can afford a little luxury chocolate.
-So I was pleased that one of our stops was at the Royce Chocolate store.
-On our International Food Tour of the Las Vegas Strip, this would be the Japanese stop.
+So I was pleased that one of our stops was at a Japanese chocolate store On our International Food Tour of the Las Vegas Strip, this would be the Japanese stop.

 Of course, it can’t be a proper Fake International Food Tour of the Las Vegas Strip without a stop in France.
-So our last destination was the Bouchon Bakery, run by legendary chef Thomas Keller.
+So our last destination was a bakery run by legendary chef Thomas Keller.
 Keller is one of the most decorated American chefs in history.
 In fact, he is the only American chef to ever have two Michelin three-star restaurants at the same time (Per Se and The French Laundry).

 24 Hours in Las Vegas Itinerary